MrRare2/pytermux/docs/intro.rst

     cam = pytermux.Camera()
     cam.take('image.jpg', cam_type=0)

-Here, it uses the `Camera()` instance for camera and `take()` function to actually take images with file `image.jpg`, here, the `cam_type` argument is used if you want to use your phone's back or front camera, 0 for back, which is default, and 1 for front.
+Here, it uses the ``Camera()`` instance for camera and `take()` function to actually take images with file ``image.jpg``, here, the `cam_type` argument is used if you want to use your phone's back or front camera, 0 for back, which is default, and 1 for front.

-To use this command, you need to grant it the camera permission,
+To use this command, you need to grant it the camera permission, i.e. ``android.permssion.CAMERA``